-NIDILRR awards TBI Model Systems grants to institutions that are national leaders in medical research and patient care.
+NIDILRR awards TBI Model System grants to institutions that are national leaders in medical research and patient care for TBI.
 These institutions provide the highest level of comprehensive specialty services from the point of injury through eventual re-entry into full community life.
-They award grants in five-year cycles with the current cycle of 2012-2017.
+TBI Model System grants are awarded in five-year cycles, and the Brain Injury Research Center is proud to announce our continued funding for the current cycle (2017-2022).

 The New York Traumatic Brain Injury (NY TBI) Model System is housed in the Department of Rehabilitation Medicine at the Icahn School of Medicine at Mount Sinai.
 The NY TBI Model System’s comprehensive care includes emergency medical services provided by New York City.
 Acute care is provided by the Mount Sinai Health System, NYC Health and Hospitals, New York Presbyterian Healthcare System, NYU Langone Medical Center, Northwell Health, Montefiore Medical Center, and St. Barnabas Hospital.
 Specialized TBI Rehabilitation services and long-term outpatient care is provided by the Mount Sinai Rehabilitation Center at Mount Sinai Hospital.

-The research program of the New York TBI Model System includes two current projects that focus on alleviating post-TBI fatigue.
-Another project that has been completed aimed at helping individuals with TBI to better regulate their emotions.
+The research program of the New York TBI Model System includes two current projects.